hyperf/hyperf/docs/en/retry.md

 }
 ```

-Now that the `@MyRetry` annotation will cause any method to be executed three times in a loop, we also need to add a new policy `ClassifierRetryPolicy` to control what errors can be retried.
+Now that the `#[MyRetry]` annotation will cause any method to be executed three times in a loop, we also need to add a new policy `ClassifierRetryPolicy` to control what errors can be retried.
 Adding `ClassifierRetryPolicy` will only retry after throwing `Throwable` by default.

 ```php
 <?php